Yash-Kavaiya/edu-ai-adk-version/README.md

-# 📘 ENEM.AI — Multi-Agent Educational System
+# 📘 Edu.AI — Multi-Agent Educational System

 > 📎 [Learn more about the ENEM exam](./about_enem.md)